 Every newborn baby is unique, but they already have the most amazing brain ready to soak in new experiences and the ability to learn.
 Here are a few basic things you need to know about your newborn baby's senses and development.

 As parents we know that young children need their sleep to grow and develop, but many of us are unsure as to how much sleep babies, toddlers and pre-school kids actually need to reach their full potential.
 Unfortunately when it comes to sleep patterns, theres no such thing as an average child, but our sleep guide will give you an idea of what you can expect for newborns to 5 year olds, from day time naps to sleeping through the night.

-Would you know if your little one had meningitis?
+Would you know if your baby or toddler had meningitis?
 Spotting the symptoms early could save their life.
 We take a look at some of the causes, treatment and prevention of meningitis, the glass test and how you can help protect your baby or toddler.

 At some point most babies get a touch of nappy rash, a red blotchy and sometimes spotty and sore, area in their nappy area.
 Sometimes the whole area is affected and at others times it may only appear in one area.
 We take a look at some of the causes of nappy rash and some tips on how to deal with it.

 How do you know if your kids are getting enough vitamin D or if they're deficient in anyway?
 We look at the importance of vitamin D, common sources and how to ensure your kids get enough vitamin D on a daily basis.